zzeppozz/anaya/README.md

 ## Run

-georef.PicMapper contains all the functions to read metadata, and read and rewrite image files.
+dam_process.dam_map.PicMapper contains all the functions to read metadata, and read and rewrite image files.

-go.py is a helper script to execute image file assessment and rewrite
+tools.util contains helper functions for image proce go.py is a helper script to execute image file assessment and rewrite